 This Caterpillar attaches sticks all around its case, all of the same length, and attaches them parallel to the axis of the case.
 When the caterpillar grows sufficiently long, it attaches a new set similarly arranged to the old set, except that more are attached so that the radius of the new part of the case is bigger.
 The caterpillar does this several times as it grows, giving a tiered appearance to the case.
 The case can grow to a length of up to 3 cms.

-The caterpillar feeds on plants in
+The caterpillar has been found feeding on plants in the families :

-The adult moth is black with yellow patches on the wings.
+The adult male moth is black with yellow patches on the wings.
 The wingspan is about 2 cms.